kevinm416/kevinm416.github.com/_posts/2011-12-26-solving-sudoku-with-go.markdown

 }
 {% endhighlight %}

 The only operation that does not take constant time is counting the elements in the set.
-We need to count the numbe of 1's in the binary representation of the set, so finding the size of the set takes time proportional to the size of the set.
+We need to count the number of 1's in the binary representation of the set, so finding the size of the set takes time proportional to the size of the set.
 However, even this cost could be reduced by making digitSet a struct, and adding a `uint8` to track the set's size.

 {% highlight go %}
 func (this digitSet) Size() int {